SEO by the Sea Blog

 SEO by the Sea is committed to offering information as accurately and helpfully as possible while remaining civil as well as fair and impartial.

-About Bill Slawski, President of SEO by the Sea, Inc.
+About Bill Slawski, President of SEO by the Sea

 I have a Bachelor of Arts Degree in English from the University of Delaware, and a Juris Doctor Degree from Widener University School of Law.
-I worked for the highest level trial Court in Delaware, Superior Court of Delaware, for 14 years as a court manager and administrator, and as a technologist/management analyst.
+Working for the highest level trial court in Delaware, before then at the Superior Court of Delaware, for 14 years as a court manager and administrator and as a technologist/management analyst.

-In the mid 1990s, while I was working for the Court, I helped a couple of friends put together a website for an online business they were starting.
+In the mid-1990s, while I was working for the Court, I helped a couple of friends put together a website for an online business they were starting.
 One had been seeking a new employment direction while the other had an empty office in the house he was renting for his legal practice.
-I continued to update the site and increase its visibility online for more than a decade.
-In 1996, I started working on and promoting other sites as well.
+The first friend had taught me how to build my own personal computer using original equipment parts, and I paid the favor back by picking up a “Learn HTML in 2 Weeks” book and helped build a website for the new business.
+Updating the site became something I did, and I promoted it, and increased its visibility online for more than a decade.
+Shortly after launching the site, AltaVista came out, and we decided to see if we could get it in there.
+We were able to\.
+We did, and I was hooked on doing SEO.
+That is when I first began doing SEO.
+After that, I started working on and promoting other sites as well.

-I found myself intrigued by search engines, by usability, and by how people navigate around and explore web pages.
-I continued my efforts performing SEO and internet marketing part time until 2005 when I left the Court to work for an online marketing agency full time.
-Since then, I have worked on a wide variety of sites, including pages for Harvard Business School, Johns Hopkins University, The American Psychological Association, Baltimore.org, Zurich NA, Comcast, and Fearnet helping them to be more easily found on the Web.
+I found myself intrigued by search engines, usability, and how people navigate around and explore web pages.
+I continued my efforts performing SEO and internet marketing part-time until 2005, when I left the Court to work for an online marketing agency full time.
+Since then, I have worked on various sites, including pages for Harvard Business School, Johns Hopkins University, The American Psychological Association, Baltimore.org, Zurich NA, Comcast, and Fearnet, helping them to be more easily found on the Web.